-I should appreciate it very highly to receive your signed phatograph for the pathological dustilute.
-It would be a worky record of The time which washes the greatest forward step in Pathology at me give.
-To work in the how building after years of misery is to my stuff and my sulphile the awakening and of a night more.
-Ever sincerely your
+I should appreciate it very highly to receive your signed phatograph for the patholon gical dustitute.
+It would be a worky record of The time which marks the greatest forward step in Pathology at me give.
+To work in the her building after years of misery is to my stuff and myself like The awakening and of a night mare.
+Ever sincerely your Houst Derth.

 FROM THE STRATHCONA PROFESSOR OF PATHOLOGY PATHOLOGICAL INSTITUTE MCGILL UNIVERSITY.
 MONTREAL.

 Oct.10th.1924.

 Sir Arthur Currie.
-Principal.

 McGill University, Montreal.

+My dear Sir Arthur :-

+2 Mill access to Reconcerning

-My dear Sir Arthur:-Now that our Institute of Pathology has been officially opened, and we are busily engaged in putting the finishing touches on it, while the students are beginning to appreciate its advantages, I feel that I should let you know how much my staff and I appreciate and value your constant interest in and kindly support of it.
+Now that our Institute of Pathology has been officially opened, and we are busily engaged in putting the finishing touches on it, while the students are beginning to appreciate its advantages, I feel that I should let you know how much my staff and I appreciate and value your constant interest in and kindly support of it.

 But it is not only for this reason that I write you, but in order to let you know how kind and helpful everyone in the central office of the University has been, to contribute to the success of the Building.
 That applies, not only to the Heads of Departments, but also to those who work under them.

-Mr. Lawrence and his men, particularly, This is only an inadequate to fix and my and my and my are in the installat have taken no end of pains to help us in the installation of the equipment, and Burrell's office has come to our assistance This is only an inadequate expression of my staff's and my grateful recognition of these facts.
-To Mireflasser to Present I tom Vale
+Mr. Lawrence and his men. particularly, Augurement, and Burrell's office has come to our as This is only an inadequet to further they staff's and my have taken no end of pains to help us in the installation of the equipment, and Burrell's office has come to our assistance

+This is only an inadequate expression of my staff's and my grateful recognition of these facts.

+I tom Daver,

 October 23, 1924.

 Dr. Howard T. Karsner, Professor of Pathology of the School of Medicine, Western Reserve University, Cleveland, Ohio.

-Dear Dr. Karsner --.
+Dear Dr. Karsner?-

 Thank you for your letter of October 21st.
 We hope that your stay here as official representative of the Western Reserve University will not be your last visit to McGill.

-Yours faithfully, Wilfrid Bovey.
+Wilfrid Bovey.

-DEPARTMENT OF PATHOLOGY SCHOOL OF MEDICINE OF WESTERN RESERVE UNIVERSITY 2109 ADELBERT ROAD CLEVELAND, OHIO October 21, 1924.
+DEPARTMENT OF PATHOLOGY SCHOOL OF MEDICINE OF WESTERN RESERVE UNIVERSITY 2109 ADELBERT ROAD CLEVELAND, OHIO

+October 21, 1924.

 Sir Arthur W. Currie, McGill University, Montreal, P.Q., Canada.

-My dear Sir: When I had the pleasure of going to Montreal to represent Western Reserve University at the opening of the Pathological Institute I was unable to present to you my credentials.
+My dear Sir:

+When I had the pleasure of going to Montreal to represent Western Reserve University at the opening of the Pathological Institute I was unable to present to you my credentials.
 Since that time I have secured the enclosure.

 Please permit me to express my warm appreciation of the great courtesies shown me as a visitor to McGill University.

-Very truly yours, Howard T. Karoner Graduate Professional
+Very truly yours,

+Howard I. Karsner
-SCHOOL OF MEDICINE

-SCHOOL OF LAW

-SCHOOL OF APPLIED SOCIAL SCIENCES
+Graduate Professional SCHOOL OF MEDICINE SCHOOL OF LAW SCHOOL OF APPLIED SOCIAL SCIENCES

-Arts, Sciences and Undergraduate Professional

-ADELBERT COLLEGE, FOR MEN

-COLLEGE FOR WOMEN

-SCHOOL OF DENTISTRY

-SCHOOL OF PHARMACY
+Arts, Sciences and Undergraduate Professional ADELEERT COLLEGE, FOR MEN COLLEGE FOR WOMEN SCHOOL OF DENTISTRY SCHOOL OF PHARMACY LIBRARY SCHOOL SCHOOL OF NURSING

-LIBRARY SCHOOL

-SCHOOL OF NURSING

-Divisions

-EXTENSION COURSES

-SUMMER COURSES

-RELIGIOUS EDUCATION
+Divisions EXTENSION COURSES SUMMER COURSES RELIGIOUS EDUCATION